Use Rheology to Resolve Coating Defects

 Contact Us

-Getting to the root cause of a repeat coating defect can save time, money and resources.
-At best coating defects can manifest as unsightly visual manifestations, and at worst can cost millions in expended materials and loss of performance.
+Getting to the root cause of a coating defect can save time, money and resources.
+At best, coating defects can manifest as unsightly visual manifestations, and at worst can cost millions in expended materials and loss of performance.
 Important rheological factors like viscosity, thixotropy, surface tension and yield stress can provide vital information to chemists, engineers and applicators looking to modify their formulations and processes in order to avoid the emergence of defects.
 At the Centre for Industrial Rheology, we perform a wide range of rheological testing to help formulators, manufacturers and applicators minimise or eliminate coating defects.

 DEFECT Symptoms Viscosity Thixotropy Cure Time Surface Tension Yield Stress Extensional Viscosity